 There is in fact no limit to what could be included.
 In fact the more situations you anticipate and for which you set out clear guidance and rules as to how to deal with them, the less likely it is that a dispute will arise in the first place.
 If a dispute does arise, the Shareholders Agreement should also set out the manner in which it can be quickly resolved.
 In this way you can more easily focus more of your time on making the business work rather than arguing amongst yourselves to the possible detriment of the company and your own interests.

 Unlike the Articles of Association, which are available online from Companies House website, a Shareholders Agreement is private and cannot be read by the public.
 It can also be more easily and speedily amended as your business objectives change in time.
 Importantly for the protection of each individual shareholder, it requires the agreement of all shareholders before being changed.

 A well drawn up Shareholder Agreement will also have the advantage of making the company more attractive to investors who do not want to see the company suffer through unresolved internal conflict that could cause possible stalemate situations or simply lead to a lack of teamwork and thus less success.

-When you buy our tailored template Shareholders Agreement, you will be able to access a 34 point questionnaire that will help you inform us of which clauses will be most appropriate for your own Shareholders Agreement.
+If you ask us to draw up a Shareholders Agreement, you will be able to access a 34 point questionnaire that will help you inform us of which clauses will be most appropriate for your own Shareholders Agreement.
 Each question explains the nature of the relevant clauses to enable you to make an informed decision.
-Once you have fully completed your responses on the form, we will then send you the final version of the document for you to have signed and retain.